automaate/harmony_gfx_apps_sam_d5x_e5x/apps/legato_quickstart/firmware/legato_qs_e54_cu_tm4301b_ssd1963.IAR/readme.md

 Building the Application
 ------------------------

-The parent directory for this application is gfx/apps/legato_quickstart.
-To build this application, use MPLAB X IDE open the gfx/apps/legato_quickstart/firmware/legato_qs_e54_cu_tm4301b_ssd1963.X project file..
+The parent directory for this application is apps/legato_quickstart.
+To build this application, use IAR EW for ARM to open the apps/legato_quickstart/firmware/legato_qs_e54_cu_tm4301b_ssd1963.IAR project file..

 The following table lists configuration properties: